-California's tourism and travel economy is rebounding post-COVID, creating a wide range of employment opportunities - but many of these openings are proving difficult to fill.
+The post-COVID recovery of California's tourism and travel economy offers myriad employment opportunities and job openings, but openings are proving challenging to fill.

 Transportation infrastructure

 The iconic California road trip is not possible without well-maintained roads and access to many of the state's popular rural destinations are along routes with limited infrastructure.